nicholaishaw/VBA-challenge/README.md

 # VBA Stock Market Analysis

 ## Description
-Data on several companies' performance in the stock market in 2018, 2019, and 2020 was provided in an excel workbook.
+Data on several companies' performance in the stock market in 2018, 2019, and 2020 was given to us in an excel workbook for analysis.
 Each company possessed a unique ticker and a daily opening price, closing price, and volume.
-Using Visual Basic for Applications (VBA), each ticker's yearly stock price difference, percent change, and total volume was calculated and recorded for each year (2018-2020).
-In addition, the company with the greatest increase, decrease, and total volume in the year was calculated and returned in the sheet.
+Using Visual Basic for Applications (VBA), we calculated each ticker's yearly stock price difference, percent change, and total volume for each year (2018-2020).
+In addition, we calculated and returned the company with the greatest increase, decrease, and total volume in the year.

 ![image](https://github.com/nicholaishaw/VBA-challenge/assets/135463220/b18b6299-fc31-48b8-aa7d-a0be63e77e3b)
 **Figure 1.** *Raw 2018 stock market data*